mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/intro.md

 ## Copying or Moving Wireframes between Projects

 Sometimes you might want to copy or move a wireframe from one project to another.
 To do so, follow the steps below:

+1. Select all your controls from the current wireframe in project A (CTRL/CMD+A)
+2. Open project B and add a new wireframe
+3. Paste your controls (CTRL/CMD+V)

+Alternatively, you can use the JSON feature:

 1. Open the two projects (each in its own browser tab or window)
 2. In the source project, select the wireframe you want to copy or move.